xiaofeizhang19/gilded_rose_refactoring_ruby/README.md

 - Up to this point the code was already more readable and all tests were passing.
 While checking edge cases, it was found that some logic operators with combined sell_in value and item quality boundary value resulted in complex if-elsif conditions.
 Thus changing quality for item was subsquently extracted as a separate method with defined boundaries.

--The final step of the refactoring was to extract updating quality method for each item category respectively.
+- The final step of the refactoring was to extract updating quality method for each item category respectively.